This topic describes how to query and analyze JSON logs in the Log Service console. In the following example, JSON website logs are used.

 - Choose .
 On the Logstores tab, click the Logstore that you want to view.

-- On the Search & Analysis page of the Logstore, choose .
+- In the upper-right corner of the Search & Analysis page of the Logstore, choose .
 If the indexing feature is not enabled, click Enable.

 - If you want to use the analysis feature, you must turn on Enable Analytics for the fields that you want to analyze when you configure indexes.
-For more information, see Configure indexes.
+For more information, see Create indexes.

 - Indexes are automatically configured for some reserved fields in Log Service.
 For more information, see Reserved fields.